About this Module

-If this page is for Matrix settings, where can I enable Recommendations for the event? → Recommendations under the LiveBar If I do not set any Rules, can I still use the Recommendation Features? → Yes, the engine will learn from the participant's behaviours within the siites and suggest relevant leads and session to them.
+If this page is for Matrix settings, where can I enable Recommendations for the event? → Recommendations under the LiveBar If I do not set any Rules, can I still use the Recommendation Features? → Yes, the engine will learn from the participant's behaviours within the sites and suggest relevant leads and sessions to them.

 Clicking on the Add Rule button gives you a pop-up on the right.

 Give a Name to the Rule that you are settings.

 To select the relevant Rule Types from the drop-down

 - People to People: The rule is for Participants Networking.